What Type of Driver Risk Are You?

 Standard Risk Driver

 Being a standard risk driver puts you right in the middle of the best and worst drivers.
-Most any insurance company will write a policy for you and you have room to improve your rate.
+Most insurance companies will write a policy for you and you have room to improve your rate.
 A standard risk driver might only have one area to work on to get to the preferred risk driver status.
 Knowing what is holding you back from a preferred rate, is the first step in correcting the problem.

 Characteristics of a standard risk driver: